 - Deliver taxable goods to a location in British Columbia (shipped physically or electronically, even if through a third party, such as a courier).

 - Solicit anyone in British Columbia (through advertising or other means) for orders to purchase taxable goods.
-If your website doesn't target British Columbia, then you are not soliciting sales in British Columbia.
+If your website doesn't target British Columbia, then you aren't soliciting sales in British Columbia.
 However, if you have a website and you also solicit sales in British Columbia by other means, then you are soliciting sales in British Columbia.

 If you store your products in British Columbia, then you need to register for, collect, and remit PST.

 Delivery and shipping charges in British Columbia are generally taxable if the goods are also taxable.
 The taxable portion is calculated on the quantity of taxable goods as a portion of the total sale.
 For example, if an order has a mix of taxable and non-taxable goods, then the amount of the shipping that applies to the taxable goods is taxed.

-If you sell to residents of Manitoba, then you need to register for and collect retail sales tax if all of the following apply:
+If you sell to residents of Manitoba, then you need to register for and collect RST if all of the following apply: